Alabama has executed man convicted of killing delivery driver during a 1998 robbery attempt

 ATMORE, Ala.
-(AP) — A man convicted of fatally shooting a delivery driver during a robbery attempt in 1998 was executed Thursday evening in Alabama.
+(AP) — A man convicted of fatally shooting a delivery driver in 1998 was executed Thursday evening in Alabama.

 Prosecutors said Gavin shot Clayton during the attempted robbery, pushed him into the passenger seat of the van he was driving and drove off in the vehicle.
 A law enforcement officer testified that he began pursuing the van and the driver — a man he later identified as Gavin — shot at him before running away into the woods.